Helping Some for the Prosperity of All

 The president’s 1964 address to Congress set the stage for the passage of the Economic Opportunity Act, of 1964.
 In the same year, a Committee at Large meeting was held in Billings Montana at the City Recreation Offices to establish a local anti-poverty agency.
 The purpose of this agency would be to engage the entire community, especially low-income residents, in addressing the causes and conditions of poverty.

-Timeline of HRDC Community Action Agency
+Timeline of District VII HRDC

 timeline_pre_loader